ngbgithub/The-One-True-Makefile/README.md

 After the the build process completes, the final build targets should be sitting in `Linux-stage`.
-(I'm assuming you're running Linux, but if not, the slightly different name of the actual staging directory should be obvious.)
+(I'm assuming you're running Linux, but if not, the slightly different name of the actual staging directory should be obvious.
+Also, I've named the build, staging and test directories based on the output of `uname` so that you can have multiple architectures building in the same network-mounted directory, but if you don't like that naming convention, it's easy to change.)
 You can verify everything is working by running:

     ./Linux-stage/bin/hello